Canvas Accessibility FAQs

 Who is responsible?

-The final rule applies to Western staff, faculty, or students working in an official university capacity that create or manage online course content.
+The final rule applies to Western staff, faculty, or students working in an official university capacity who create or manage online course content.
 All instructors are responsible for seeing that their course content meets the standards of this ruling.

 What is affected?